booky10/StackDeobfuscator/README.md

 # Stack Deobfuscator

 > [!WARNING]
-> This mod will become obsolete when Minecraft starts publishing [releases without obfuscation](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition), through it will still be maintained for older versions.
+> This mod will become obsolete when Minecraft starts publishing [releases without obfuscation](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition), though it will still be maintained for older versions.

 ## Downloads